armijnhemel/proximity_matcher_webservice/README.md

 graphics files
 5. partition the data and use multiple instances of the webservice.
 A good partitioning could for example be by programming language, or extension.
+6. raise the recursion limit (currently already raised to `1000` above the system default)

 # Comparison to snippet matching